 Master of Public Health in the Field of Physical Activity in Public Health

-Program Director L. DiPietro
+Program Director and Advisor L. DiPietro

 The sedentary lifestyle and its consequent metabolic and cardiovascular complications now assumes a considerable public health burden in the United States.
 Indeed, the promotion of physical activity for people of all ages has become a top priority on public health agendas around the world.
 The mission of the Master of Public Health (MPH) degree program in the Department of Exercise and Nutrition Sciences is to develop and train graduate students to integrate physical activity into the core of public health practice.
 The program encompasses an ecological perspective to the role of physical activity in the etiology, prevention, and treatment of chronic diseases at the community, national, and global levels.
 The program is designed to train students as public health scientists and practitioners in order to assist public and private agencies with program development and evaluation with regard to physical activity, health promotion, and disease prevention.

 The goals of this MPH program in the Department of Exercise and Nutrition Sciences are to ensure that graduates: